nikhilogic/Ngrid2/README.md

-# Ngrid2
+# NgNgrid2

-Angular data grid using Angular 7
+This is a data grid using angular 7 with typescript More info to come.